fbadet/datasciencecoursera/README.md

 # datasciencecoursera
-Repository for the "Data Scientist Toolbox" Mooc on cousera
+Repository for the "Data Scientist Toolbox" Mooc on coursera